 – Corner and Detail Sanders (also found as osc tools)

-Beginners Should Go Orbital
+Beginners Should Start With An Orbital Sander

 An orbital finishing sander is the most forgiving of all power sanders.
 Models like this one from Ridgid are lightweight, easy to control and relatively quiet.
 It’s also virtually impossible to damage the surface with this type of sander.
 Orbital sanders are sometimes called quarter-sheet sanders because they accept one-quarter of a sheet of standard 9 x 11-in. sandpaper.
 The tool uses two spring-loaded clamps to hold the sandpaper against its flat, square pad.
 In use, the pad vibrates in tiny circles–or orbits–allowing you to move in any direction, including across the woodgrain.